 - Ensure the engine is cold and has not been driven.

 - Start the engine and move the shifter between P, R, N, and D, stopping for five seconds on each gear.

 - Park the car on level ground.
 Place the gear selector in Park and engage the parking brakes.
 Leave the engine running.

 - Pull the hood release under the dashboard and open the hood.

 - Locate the transmission dipstick.
 Most Mitsubishi vehicles are on the driver’s side, between the battery and the motor.

-- Pull the dipstick out clean it with a clean cloth.
+- Pull the dipstick out and clean it with a clean cloth.
 Fully reinsert it in the transmission tube.

 - Remove the dipstick again.
-The level should be between the MIN and MAX mark lines that have C in the middle.
+The level should be between the MIN and MAX mark lines with C in the middle.
 C stands for cold, which means that transmission fluid is still cold.
 If the level is below the MIN mark, drive the vehicle for fifteen minutes in a stop-and-go pattern, making sure to shift through all the gears.
-Use the shifter lever to manually shift to 1st, 2nd, 3rd, and 4th gears if the vehicle is equipped with a CVT transmission, and drive, making frequent stops.
+Use the shifter lever to manually shift to 1st, 2nd, 3rd, and 4th gears if the vehicle is equipped with a CVT transmission and drive, making frequent stops.

 - Stop the vehicle and repeat steps 2 to 5.
 Since the transmission fluid has warmed up, if you follow the procedure above, the transmission fluid temperature should now be in the 70 − 80°C range.
 When you check the transmission fluid level, it should be between the MIN and MAX marks with H in the middle.
 H stands for hot.

 - If the transmission fluid level is low, add your owner’s manual’s recommended Mitsubishi transmission fluid level.